 I feel very confident I have pushed the limitation of fabric and the manner of making the work to its ultimate level.
 I feel I can now make anything.
-I think if someone wanted me to make St Paul's Cathedral in London that with enough time and money, I could do it.
+I think if someone wanted me to make St Paul's Cathedral in London, with enough time and money, I could do it.
 So I want to explore something else.
 That doesn't mean I won't make the fabric architecture anymore.
 But possibly I will be more interested in scale.

 I am interested in exploring the more intimate process of painting.
-But hey I only just started this thinking in the last couple of days!
+But hey, I only just started this thinking in the last couple of days!

 The other homes referenced in the title include the Museum itself and also the site of the Museum.
 The site of the Museum is a historical site and it used to be a part of the Palace complex.
 During the Japanese occupation, the Japanese systematically tried to destroy the Korean kingdom, including the Palace.
 So part of the history of the complex is that after the original structure was destroyed following the Japanese occupation, they built a modern hospital on the site.
 But then in the 60s the hospital became a military hospital and next to it was the military intelligence headquarters, which symbolised the dictatorship during the 70s and 80s.
 These buildings were then turned over for the use of the Museum and during the construction of the Museum when they excavated the ground they found a lot of ruins.
 They had to change the design of the Museum because of that and they also recreated one of the Palace buildings.
 So there are many different layers.

-You are right on.
-I think it was very much an attempt to blend the boundaries and then actually help the residents and visitors to actually understand and question the existence of the boundary and the blurring of that boundary.
-The work raises questions that include: “Is there a boundary?
+DHSYou are right.
+I think it was very much an attempt to blend the boundaries and then actually help the residents and visitors to understand and question the existence of the boundary and the blurring of that boundary.
+The work raises questions that include: Is there a boundary?
 What is a boundary?
 Where is the boundary?

-By inserting the truck into these physical spaces it throws up a few things.
+By inserting the truck into these physical spaces, it throws up a few things.

 DHSAnybody.
 You have to go through a normal reservation process.
 We created a whole system around this.

 The Folly Project is a public art project, but someone pointed out to me the private nature of the Hotel.
-It was the woman who was the first person to sleep in the Hotel and I had a chance to talk to her at the opening and she said: “Yes this is a public art piece, but when I enter it, it becomes private.”
+It was the woman who was the first person to sleep in the Hotel and I had a chance to talk to her at the opening and she said: 'Yes this is a public art piece, but when I enter it, it becomes private'.
 There are many Folly Projects, but for an individual involved in this particular Hotel project, it will become very personal—if they sleep there they will probably spend eight hours at least with the work.
 The other projects you will spend a very short time with—the work therefore becomes very personal.